Heart Failure Treatments

 Key Symptoms of Heart Failure

-Identifying heart failure symptoms early can enable timely treatment.
+Identifying chronic heart failure symptoms early can enable timely treatment.
 These symptoms often affect everyday activities and can range in severity.
 Common signs include:

 • Shortness of breath during physical activity or while lying flat